Can A Relationship Work After A Breakup? Find Out

 One good thing about a breakup is that it helps you come out to outer reality after you might have felt used or jilted.

-Please do not allow your partner to induce you quickly into an infatuation for another time; wired yourself to allow natural feeling settle down in you, be sure it is a genuine affection you have for your partner.
+Please do not allow your partner to induce you quickly into an infatuation for another time; wired yourself to allow natural feelings to settle down in you, and be sure it is a genuine affection you have for your partner.

 Do not forget the lessons learned in the past.
 Take things slowly, more with sensitivity.

-See the reconciliation as a new beginning but only with a thoughtful of lessons, try to learn each other again.
+See the reconciliation as a new beginning but only with thoughtful lessons.
+Try to learn from each other again.

-This time, apply a high level of caution so that you won’t feel used once again.
+This time, apply a high level of caution so you won’t feel used again.

 8. Accept your mistake and be remorseful where necessary